ericbooker12/Wellview/README.md

     rails db:migrate
     rails db:seeds

-The seeding the data base will take a few moments because it is parsing through approx 7000 lines of text.
+Seeding the database will take a few moments because it is parsing through over 7000 lines of text.

 Run the server: